hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Note that a segment is diploid only if both the major and minor allele are between 0.8 and 1.2 inclusive.

 #### Somatic Purity
-If any of the candidate solutions are highly diploid (>= 0.95) and there is a wide range (>= 0.15) of valid purities in the candidate solutions we enter somatic mode.
+If any of the candidate solutions are highly diploid (>= 0.97) and there is a wide range (>= 0.15) of valid purities in the candidate solutions we enter somatic mode.
 Once in this mode, the sample status will be changed from NORMAL to one of HIGHLY_DIPLOID, NO_TUMOR or SOMATIC according to the logic described below.

 First we calculate a somatic purity.
-To do this, we use a kernel density estimator to find the somatic variant allele frequency peaks.
+To do this, we use a kernel density estimator to find significant (n >= 50) somatic variant allele frequency peaks.
 Each peak implies a tumor purity of twice the frequency.
-We select the largest significant (>= 50) peak that implies a purity within the candidate solutions to be the somatic purity.
+We select the peak that implies the largest purity within the candidate solutions as the somatic purity.

 If the somatics are unable to help, either because there are none, or because the somatic purity and the fitted purity are both too low (< 0.17) then we continue to use the fitted purity but flag the solution with a status of HIGHLY_DIPLOID.